We've independently reviewed this article to make sure it's as accurate as we can make it.

 After you have figured out where the sensor is located, you will need to check the power that is flowing to it.
 To do so, you will need a multimeter.
 A multimeter has been specifically designed to test the resistance and voltage flowing to a specific electrical component.

-When you use your multimeter, you are looking for a number that is significantly above zero.
+When you use your multimeter, typically you should look for a number significantly above zero.
 This is a sign that your sensor is working properly.
 If you are not getting a lot of resistance flowing to the sensor, this is a sign that the sensor might be broken.
 In this case, you might need to replace it.

 How Do You Replace a Filter Sensor?